Biden warns UK on Brexit: No trade deal unless you respect N.Irish peace deal | Law-Order

 Johnson unveiled legislation that would break parts of the Brexit divorce treaty relating to Northern Ireland, blaming the EU for putting a revolver on the table in trade talks and trying to divide up the United Kingdom.
 He says the United Kingdom has to have the ability to break parts of the 2020 Brexit treaty he signed to uphold London's commitments under the 1998 peace deal which ended three decades of sectarian violence in Northern Ireland between pro-British Protestant unionists and Irish Catholic nationalists.

+The EU's Brexit negotiator told the bloc's 27 national envoys that he still hoped a trade deal with Britain was possible, stressing that the coming days would be decisive, three diplomatic sources told Reuters.
+Michel Barnier addressed the gathering on Wednesday and the three sources either participated in the discussion behind closed doors or were briefed on its content.

+"Barnier still believes a deal is possible through the next days are key," said one of the EU diplomatic sources.
+Johnson told The Sun that the EU was being "abusive" to Britain and risking four decades of partnership.

-He said the UK must "ring-fence" the Brexit deal "to put in watertight bulkheads that will stop friends and partners making abusive or extreme interpretations of the provisions."
-NO TRADE DEAL?
+He said the UK must "ring-fence" the Brexit deal "to put in watertight bulkheads that will stop friends and partners from making abusive or extreme interpretations of the provisions."
+Societe Generale analysts said on Thursday they now see an 80% chance that Britain and the EU will fail to strike a trade deal before the end of the year.

 ALSO READ